SIDHARTH20K4/FairPass/README.md

 - ✅ **Privacy at Check-in** → Uses **Zero-Knowledge Proofs (ZKPs)** so users prove ticket validity **without exposing their wallet**
 - ✅ **Sustainable Fees with Sonic FeeM** → On **Sonic Mainnet**, **90% of gas fees** are refunded back to the smart contract owner, creating a **sustainable revenue model** that rewards both the platform and organizers without overcharging users. **(FeeM is not available on testnet)**

 ---
+## 🚨 The Problem
+🎫 Web2 ticketing is broken:
+- Fake/scalped tickets → fans get cheated.
+- Organizers lose resale revenue.
+- Users expose personal info at check-in.
+---
+## 💡 Our Solution
+FairPass turns every ticket into an **NFT with built-in ZK privacy**:
+- Tickets can’t be faked (NFTs are unique).
+- Resale rules are enforced on-chain.
+- At check-in, you prove ownership via **ZK proof** → without revealing wallet.
+- Sonic’s **FeeM** refunds 90% of gas → organizers earn more, users pay less.
+---

 ## 📑 Table of Contents